Proposed Int. No. 1249-A

 Section 1.
 Chapter 1 of title 6 of the administrative code of the city of New York is amended by adding a new section 6-149 to read as follows:

-§ 6-149 Agency corrective action plans. a.
-For purposes of this section, the term "retroactive contract registration" means the registration of any contract by the comptroller on a date that is later than the start date specified in such contract.
+“Retroactive contract registration” means the registration of a contract by the comptroller on a date that is later than the start date specified in such contract.

 b.
-Beginning October 1, 2025 and each October 1 thereafter, each agency shall submit to the mayor and council an annual report containing the total number and dollar value of contracts registered during the previous fiscal year, including the number and value of retroactive contract registrations.
+Beginning October 15, 2025 and each October 15 thereafter, each human services agency shall submit to the mayor and speaker of the council an annual report containing: (i) the total number and dollar value of contracts registered during the previous fiscal year, including the number and value of retroactive contract registrations; (ii) the average number of days from invoice submission to payment for such contracts during the previous fiscal year; and (iii) the total accrued payments owed to contractors at the end of the previous fiscal year.

-1. An analysis of the causes of registration and payment delays;
+1. An analysis of the causes of registration delays;

 2. Specific procedural and operational improvements to be implemented;

-3. An implementation timeline for such improvements with relevant milestones; and
+3. An implementation timeline for such improvements with relevant milestones, including a timeline for implementation of recommendations included in the most recent report issued pursuant to subdivision e; and

 4. Performance targets for the subsequent fiscal year.

-d.
-Beginning October 1, 2026, and each October 1 thereafter, the city chief procurement officer shall submit a report to the mayor and the council analyzing citywide trends on the effectiveness of citywide corrective action plans.
+e.
+Beginning October 15, 2026, and each October 15 thereafter, the city chief procurement officer shall submit a report to the mayor and the speaker of the council analyzing citywide trends on the effectiveness of agency action plans.
+Such report shall include an assessment of each agency's progress toward meeting the performance targets established in such agency’s action plan.
+For any human services agency that did not meet its performance targets, the report shall include additional recommendations for improvement.

 Session 13